 You hear the chime of the New Year and may think, oh no what do I do for ads this year??
-2020 feels like a big deal!
-Not to worry, it’s a new decade and we’re here to share with you the top 13 tips to build a Facebook marketing campaign you can be proud of (and of course creates a return for your biz!)
+We’re here to share with you the top 13 tips to build a Facebook marketing campaign you can be proud of (and of course creates a return for your biz!)

 Do You Have a Facebook Business Page?

 Before we dive too deep into the sea, do you have a Facebook Business Page set up already?